 The "Kids initiate" page describes a venture of a boy who raised silk larvae and sold them near kindergartens to parents who were interested in showing their children the larva wheel of life.

-In light of this great interest in raising silkworms, especially in the spring, and for the benefit of those interested, every stage of the development process of the silkworm is described here.
+In light of this great interest in raising silkworms, especially in the spring, we described here the development process stages of the silkworm.

 It should be noted that the term silk caterpillar was done here because it was the most common form of Google search, but the name is silkworm, and the larval form is only one stage of their life cycle.

-Usually, the children are familiar with the silkworms when they are already at the larvae stage, but before that, silkworm eggs were actually shades of gray, as pictured here.
+Usually, the children are familiar with the silkworms when they are already at the larvae stage, but before that, silkworm eggs were actually gray, like in this photo.

-The larvae, eggs are kept in a refrigerator for a year and get out in the spring - just at the time when the mulberry is blooming.
+We kept the larvae eggs in the refrigerator for a whole year and took them out in the spring.
+This is the season when the mulberry trees are blooming.

 You can also get to the stage where you will have silk caterpillar eggs as long as you implement all the steps with us.

 Why after Passover?
-Because in Israel, Passover occurs in the spring, and just before Passover, mulberry trees begin to bloom, and in order to feed the larvae, we need large leaves to fill the feeding needs of the larvae.
+Because in Israel, Passover is celebrated in the spring, and just before Passover, mulberry trees begin to bloom and to feed the larvae, we need many leaves to meet the larva's feeding needs.

-In this we picture we see the beginning of the flourishing of mulberry trees - the picture was taken before Passover.
+In this picture, we see the beginning of the flourishing of mulberry trees.
+The photo was taken before Passover.

-Sometimes it is possible to see the berries fall from the tree on the ground, and you would then know that a mulberry tree grew there.
+Sometimes you can see the strawberries fell from the tree on the ground, and then you can know that a mulberry tree is growing there.